 Car Electrical Specialists: The Greasy Fingered Computer Nerds of Today’s Automobile

-These days, cars are mobile computers on wheels, even while ubiquitous driverless cars are still a good decade away.
+Robot cars may not yet be a universal reality, but every vehicle is a computer on wheels.
 The data driven network pulsing under the hood of today’s automobile is more than just an electrical system; it’s practically a Hal-9000!
 Today’s car electrical specialists are also really just computer nerds who happen to get their hands greasy.
-The car may seem simple, but underneath is a mass of complexity.
+The car may seem simple, but underneath things get complicated.

 Data to Spot Problems Under the Hood Before They Happen